MattiasBuelens/web-streams-polyfill/README.md

 The polyfill is tested against the same [web platform tests][wpt] that are used by browsers to test their native implementations.
 The polyfill aims to pass all tests, although it allows some exceptions for practical reasons:
-* The `es2018` variant passes all of the tests, except for the ["bad buffers and views" tests for readable byte streams][wpt-bad-buffers].
+* The `es6` variant passes all of the tests, except for:
+  * The ["bad buffers and views" tests for readable byte streams][wpt-bad-buffers].
     These tests require the implementation to synchronously transfer the contents of an `ArrayBuffer`, which is not yet possible from JavaScript (although there is a [proposal][proposal-arraybuffer-transfer] to make it possible).
     The reference implementation "cheats" on these tests [by making a copy instead][ref-impl-transferarraybuffer], but that is unacceptable for the polyfill's performance ([#3][issue-3]).
-* The `es6` variant passes the same tests as the `es2018` variant, except for the [test for the prototype of `ReadableStream`'s async iterator][wpt-async-iterator-prototype].
+  * The [test for the prototype of `ReadableStream`'s async iterator][wpt-async-iterator-prototype].
     Retrieving the correct `%AsyncIteratorPrototype%` requires using an async generator (`async function* () {}`), which is invalid syntax before ES2018.
     Instead, the polyfill [creates its own version][stub-async-iterator-prototype] which is functionally equivalent to the real prototype.
 * The `es5` variant passes the same tests as the `es6` variant, except for various tests about specific characteristics of the constructors, properties and methods.
   These test failures do not affect the run-time behavior of the polyfill.
   For example: